jolie/docs/documentation/web_applications/leonardo.md

 ### Inbound Cookies Handling

-In a classic client/server application where `Leornardo.ol` is acting as WebServer the programmer is able to define specific binding between inbound cookie and Jolie’s operations message subNodeName.
-To do so is sufficient to define in the input Port configuration parameters `.osc.operationName.cookies.cookieName = "subNodeName"`.
+In a classic client/server application where `Leornardo.ol` is acting as WebServer the programmer is able to define specific binding between inbound cookies and message subnodes.
+To do so it is sufficient to define in the input Port configuration parameters `.osc.operationName.cookies.cookieName = "subNodeName"`.
 A working example has been provided to exemplify the handling inbound cookies

-<div class="download"><a href="documentation/web_applications/code/cookie_server_code.zip">Leonardo and inbound cookie handling</a></div>
+<div class="download"><a target="_blank" href="/documentation/web_applications/code/cookie_server_code.zip">Leonardo and inbound cookie handling</a></div>

 In this specific example you will find the code for both the client side (HTML/JQuery) and server side (Jolie) able to handle two separated cookies.
 In order to understand the example specific attention should be paid to the following files:

-* /doc/TestingInstruction.txt
-* /doc/ExampleAbstract.txt
-* /www/js/CookiesHandler.js
-* /leornardo.ol
+- `/doc/TestingInstruction.txt`
+- `/doc/ExampleAbstract.txt`
+- `/www/js/CookiesHandler.js`
+- `/leornardo.ol`

-It is not necessary to define precisely the cookie binding for each operation exposed by the HTTP input port, one can use the global cookies configuration expressed in the following form  `.cookies.cookieName = "subNodeName"`, Particular attention must be paid on the presence  subNodeName in the type of all operation exposed by the port otherwise  an  TypeMismatch will occur.
+It is not necessary to define precisely the cookie binding for each operation exposed by the HTTP input port, one can use the global cookies configuration expressed in the following form  `.cookies.cookieName = "subNodeName"`, Particular attention must be paid on the presence  subNodeName in the type of all operation exposed by the port otherwise a TypeMismatch will occur.

-## References